Edmond L. Browning: Presiding Bishop

-Browning's theologically liberal views earned him both admiration from progressives and intense criticism by the conservative wing of the church, and the rift, primarily over whether openly homosexual clergy may be ordained and whether gay and lesbian couples' unions may be blessed by the church, grew during his tenure.
-The tensions broke into a personal public exchange at the 1991 General Convention in Phoenix, Arizona, during a session of the House of Bishops, between the conservative Bishop John H. MacNaughton of the Diocese of West Texas and Bishop John Spong of the Diocese of Newark, prompting Browning to call for an unusual closed-door session of the bishops.
+Browning's views earned him both admiration from progressives and criticism by the conservative wing of the church; the rift, primarily over whether openly homosexual clergy may be ordained and whether gay and lesbian couples' unions may be blessed by the church, grew during his tenure.
+The tensions broke into a personal public exchange at the 1991 General Convention in Phoenix, Arizona, during a session of the House of Bishops, between Bishop John H. MacNaughton of the Diocese of West Texas and Bishop John Spong of the Diocese of Newark, prompting Browning to call for an unusual closed-door session of the bishops.
 Browning also supported the adoption of a pro-choice stance on abortion by the Episcopal Church at their 71st General Convention in 1994, the first taken by an Anglican Communion province.

 The last year of Browning's term was shadowed by a financial scandal when it was revealed in May 1995, that Ellen F. Cooke, the former treasurer of the ECUSA, had diverted $2.2 million to her own use.
-Cooke was national treasurer from her appointment by Browning in 1988 until he forced her to resign in January 1995 due to her abrasive management style.
+Cooke was national treasurer from her appointment by Browning in 1988 until he forced her to resign in January 1995.
 The diversions, which were uncovered after her departure, are thought to have started in 1990.
 The revelation of embezzlement caused particular resentment because Cooke had implemented budget cuts and staff layoffs at the same time that she was living a lavish lifestyle financed, in part, on embezzled funds.

-Cooke had unusual power because she served as both treasurer and chief administrator.
-Browning admitted that Cooke's embezzlement had gone undetected because she had "absolute control over auditing" and had prevented any outside checking of accounts.
+Cooke had served as both treasurer and chief administrator; Browning admitted that Cooke's embezzlement had gone undetected because she had "absolute control over auditing" and had prevented any outside checking of accounts.
 Browning forcefully rejected calls that he resign for not exercising proper oversight over Cooke.
 Cooke was convicted and served five years in prison, and the church recovered all but $100,000 of the embezzled funds.